Dog Bite Lawyers in Shrewsbury, MO

 Other cases we take on and win in Shrewsbury, MO include:

-If you or a loved one have been injured in a dog attack, reach out to Halvorsen Klote now for a consultation.
-It is crucial to contact a local dog bite lawyer in Shrewsbury, MO, as soon as possible if there are financial damages.
+If you've been attacked by a dog, contact Halvorsen Klote now for a consultation.
+It's crucial to contact a local dog bite lawyer in Shrewsbury, MO, as soon as possible if there are financial damages.
 Legal counsel doesn't cost you anything.
 Here, we charge on a contingency fee basis.
-This means that there aren't any upfront costs and you only pay if we win the case.
-Our Shrewsbury, MO, dog bite lawyers are standing by to win.
-Call us today at 866-382-4167 or contact us online for a complimentary case review.
+This means that if we don't win your case you don't owe us anything and there aren't any upfront fees.
+Our Shrewsbury, MO, dog bite lawyers are standing by to help.
+Call us today at 866-382-4167 or contact us online for a no risk, no obligation case review.

-Our lawyers would be happy to speak with you.
+Our attorneys would be happy to speak with you.
 We've won numerous cases and you can view our testimonials here.

 Joel Halvorsen